Why CH is the abbreviation for Switzerland?

 Decision-making is no longer in your hands, and you better like the food.

-And who would forget sweetheart old granny?
+And who could forget sweetheart old granny?
 Already knowing all your childhood stories from her knitting club.

 But at least you get some portion of the inheritance.
 At least there is a chance.